ibrahimhakem99/documentation/content/applications/sales/crm/acquire_leads/opportunities_form.rst

 Navigate to :menuselection:`Website app --> Contact Us`, then click :guilabel:`Edit` in the top-right of the screen to open the web editor.
-Click on the form building block in the body of the webpage to open the form configuration settings on the right sidebar.
+Click on the form building block in the body of the webpage to open the form configuration settings on the right sidebar, but firstly make sure to change the Layout in the form configuration settings from custom to [1 or 2 , ...etc].
 The following options are available to customize the contact form from the :guilabel:`From` section of the right sidebar:

 .. image:: opportunities_form/form-customization.png
    :align: center